 It should be noted that, service dog or not, if your dog is behaving inappropriately, you both may be asked to leave by representatives of any establishment you visit.

-Service dogs are allowed to accompany their humans anywhere in the United States apart from Government and Church owned.
+Service dogs are allowed to accompany their humans anywhere in the United States apart from Sterile environments such as operating rooms and Government, Church owned.
 Then it is at the discretion of the owners supervisors and commanders of such locations.
 Church owned is also only at the discretion of the pastor. .

 Hospitals, dogs are limited .
 Only in public areas.
 Sterile areas such as ICU's the dogs are not permitted.